VincentTan8/biometric-express/README.md

 * npm install
 * node app.js

-Then open localhost:3000 on your preferred browser
+Then open localhost:3000 on your preferred browser (this can be changed in app.js)